ChrisRackauckas/ParallelDataTransfer.jl/README.md

 # Create a variable here, then send it everywhere else
 z = randn(10, 10); sendto(workers(), z=z)

-# Create the variable x with a value 3 directly on a remote process 4
+# Create the variable x with a value 3 directly on process 4
 @defineat 4 x 3

 # Broadcast a value 3 to x on all workers